jeffbuttars/virtualcandy/README.md

 Creates a package bundle containing all of the packages listed in the current [Virtualenv](http://www.virtualenv.org/en/latest/index.html)'s VC\_DEFAULT\_VENV\_REQFILE file.
 The name of the bundle output will be 'VC\_DEFAULT\_VENV\_NAME.pybundle', but with any leading '.' stripped from the [Virtualenv](http://www.virtualenv.org/en/latest/index.html) name.
 For instance, if VC\_DEFAULT\_VENV\_NAME is '.myenv' the bundle will be named 'myenv.pybundle'.

 ### vcclean
-Recursively clean file matching a set of patterns.
+Recursively clean files matching a set of patterns.
-By default the file patterns '*.pyc' and '*.pyo' will be matched by default and without question.
+By default the file patterns `*.pyc` and `*.pyo` will be matched by default and without question.
 You can add additional patterns as parameters:

+    # Ex: clean out all files ending in .txt and .md
     vcclean '*.txt' '*.md'

     # Ex: clean out all tags files.